negrel/cutelink/README.md

 # ☺️ `cutelink` - The cutest URLs shortener.

+Cutelink is a simple URL shortner designed to run on Deno Deploy on the edge.

 ## Contributing

 If you want to contribute to `cutelink` to add a feature or improve the code